NYC

 NYC has always fascinated me, be it the bright lights, the fast pace, the style, the people – it’s the enterprising metropolis of the world.
-When I graduated from University with a BComm International degree, I decided to take advantage of the J1 visa and spend a couple of months getting to grips with all this vibrant city had to offer.
+When I graduated from the University with a BComm International degree, I decided to take advantage of the J1 visa and spend a couple of months getting to grips with all this vibrant city had to offer.
 What lay ahead?
 One busy summer and the greatest lesson in sales I could ever hope to receive.

 LESSON 1 – ‘’You’re running for mayor; you’re kissing babies’’ – Relationship building

 It’s the cardinal rule of sales – to know your customer is to know your product.
-In order to successfully grow your business, a company must have a definite understanding of the needs and behaviours of its target market.
+In order to successfully grow your business, a company must have a definite understanding of the needs and behaviors of its target market.
 From my very first day in the restaurant, I was wholly encouraged to engage with each customer.

-By getting to know their background, tastes and preferences I could very quickly tailor my sales approach to ensure both parties benefited from the exchange.
+By getting to know their background, tastes, and preferences I could very quickly tailor my sales approach to ensure both parties benefited from the exchange.

-The challenge was simple – engage with each and every customer, get to know their individual preferences so all tastes could be catered for profitably.
+The challenge was simple – engage with each and every customer, and get to know their individual preferences so all tastes could be catered for profitably.

 LESSON 2 – ‘’Are you hustling?’’ – How to hustle

-If there’s one thing I’ve learnt from a summer spent as a server in NYC, it’s how to hustle.
+If there’s one thing I’ve learned from a summer spent as a server in NYC, it’s how to hustle.
 Hustling, while may be easily misconstrued as some sort of R&B dance move is actually a formidable lesson in sales in action.

 LESSON 3 – ‘’Be Informed, if you’re not informed, get informed’’ – Knowledge is power

 Knowledge is everything in sales.
 Before the doors are even opened, a successful entrepreneur knows who is going to walk through it.
-What their tastes and preferences are, their age, occupation and what they ate for lunch last Tuesday.
+What their tastes and preferences are, their age, occupation, and what they ate for lunch last Tuesday.

 Knowing the market and your competitors within it is essential to tracking sales growth.